 What's interesting is that this could be the first OEM implementation that's actually based on Google's "monet." pic.twitter.com/y2zGQewufq

 — Mishaal Rahman (@MishaalRahman) January 18, 2022

 More substantively, the privacy features Android 12 ships with are also here.
-You’ll be notified if your camera or microphone are being used, and Xiaomi has added in enhanced face verification, a new privacy watermark, and fraud protection.
+You’ll be notified if your camera or microphone is being used, and Xiaomi has added enhanced face verification, a new privacy watermark, and fraud protection.
 The company has yet to expand on the latter two.

 Finally, Xiaomi launched a version of MIUI for tablets, dubbed MIUI 13 Pad.
 In the vein of Android 12L and iPad OS, it tweaks the MIUi experience for larger-screened devices and foldables.
 There’s a new taskbar, faster access to a windows style desktop mode, and improved drag and drop.

 No Xiaomi phones currently have Android 12, except for the newly launched Xiaomi 12-series.
 The company is rolling out a series of beta tests in China, with global releases following after some time in Q1 2022 (January to March).

 Xiaomi phones expected to get Android 12

 - Xiaomi 11, 11 Pro, 11 Ultra, 11T, 11T Pro

 - Redmi K40, K40 Pro, K30, K30 5G, K30 pro

 - Redmi Note 11 5G, Note 11 Pro, Note 11 Pro+, Note 10, Note 10 Pro, Note 9, Note 9 4G, Note 9 Pro